2E0PGS/blog/_posts/2021-03-07-arduino-package-management.md

 A friend of mine recently ran into a library versioning issue so I thought I better finally get this post out.

-Seems the new Ardunio IDE version 2.0.0-beta.3 is based on VS Code.
+Seems the new Arduino IDE version 2.0.0-beta.3 is based on VS Code.
 Everything is slowing going this way it seems.
 Something I touched on in my blog post: [A state of text editors in late 2019](https://2e0pgs.github.io/blog/programming/2019/12/07/a-state-of-text-editors-in-late-2019/)